 For each class, read its Javadoc.
 For instance, if you are adding annotations for the Nullness Checker (Section 3), then you can search the documentation for "null" and then add @Nullable anywhere appropriate.
-Do not read nor annotate the method bodies yet - first, get the signatures and fields annotated.
+Do not annotate the method bodies yet - first, get the signatures and fields annotated.
+The only reason to even read the method bodies yet is to determine signature annotations for undocumented methods - for example, if the method returns null, you know its return type should be annotated @Nullable, and a parameter that is compared against null may need to be annotated @Nullable.
 If you are only annotating signatures (say, for a library you do not maintain and do not wish to check), you are now done.